 Taos has always held a fond place in my heart.
 There’s something so special about its many micro climates, of vast horizons over the sage spotted mesa, the white cotton candy-like clouds painting shadows and light across the expansive views, the cold mountain streams tracing pathways through the aspens.
 It takes my breath away every time.

-Before I left for Kauai, my mom came to visit and provide her loving motherly support in my move.
+Before I left for Kauai, my mom came to visit and provide her loving motherly support.
 As all doting mothers do, they cook and clean and just generally make life better.
 Love you, Mom.
 For several mornings in a row, she kept offering to make me her favorite new oatmeal creation for breakfast.
-I resisted and resisted, insisting that I really didn’t eat oatmeal any more for XY&Z …Keep Reading
+I resisted and resisted, insisting that I really didn’t eat oatmeal any more for XY&Z reasons and wasn’t …Keep Reading

 Put down those smoothie bowls and cold kombuchas, vata season is here.
 In Ayurveda, everything in nature – from our bodies and minds, to the seasons around us – can be categorized by three primal energies known as the doshas, which consist of the five elements.
 Vata Dosha is the element of air and ether, it governs the season of fall and early winter.
 The qualities of vata and fall are alike – dry, …Keep Reading